andi611/TTS-Tacotron-Pytorch/README.md

 <img src="https://github.com/andi611/Tacotron-Pytorch/blob/master/result/checkpoint_step500000_all.png">

+Audio samples can be found in the [result](result/500000) directory.

 ## Introduction
 This implementation is based on [r9y9/tacotron_pytorch](https://github.com/r9y9/tacotron_pytorch), the main differences are:
 * Adds **Location-Sensitive Attention** and the **Stop Token** from the [Tacotron 2](https://arxiv.org/pdf/1712.05884.pdf) paper.